awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.BestPractice.md

 1. Export the captured plans from the development environment and import them into the production environment\.
 For more information, see [Exporting and importing plans](AuroraPostgreSQL.Optimize.Maintenance.md#AuroraPostgreSQL.Optimize.Maintenance.ExportingImporting)\.

 1. In production, run your application and enforce the use of approved managed plans\.
-For more information, see [Using managed plans](AuroraPostgreSQL.Optimize.UsePlans.md)\.
+For more information, see [Using Aurora PostgreSQL managed plans](AuroraPostgreSQL.Optimize.UsePlans.md)\.
 While the application runs, also add new plans as the optimizer discovers them\.
 For more information, see [Automatically capturing plans](AuroraPostgreSQL.Optimize.CapturePlans.md#AuroraPostgreSQL.Optimize.CapturePlans.Automatic)\.

 1. Analyze the unapproved plans and approve those that perform well\.
 For more information, see [Evaluating plan performance](AuroraPostgreSQL.Optimize.Maintenance.md#AuroraPostgreSQL.Optimize.Maintenance.EvaluatingPerformance)\.